acceleratedscience/open-ad-toolkit/readme/models.md

     -   Install [Miniconda](https://docs.anaconda.com/miniconda/#quick-command-line-install) using the quick command line install

-        > **Note:** After the installation, the installation script will ask you if you wish to activate Conda on start.
+        > **Note:** After the installation, the installation script will ask you if you wish to activate Conda on startup.
 You may not want to do this.
 If you choose to disable this, you can activate conda at any time like this:

         -   Go to the miniconda installation folder, this is propbably